-Fiscal Year S (\$ in thousands) 2015 2014 Change % Change Management fee revenues \$ 77,612 \$ 73,936 \$ 3,676 5% Other services revenues 217,935 204,581 13,354 7% Resort management and other services revenues 295,547 278,517 17,030 6% Resort management and other services expenses.
-(180,072) (177,138) (2,934) 2% Resort management and other services margin \$ 115,475 \$ 101,379 \$ 14,096 14% Resort management and other services margin percentage 39.1% 36.4% 2.7 pts
+Fiscal Year S (\$ in thousands) 2015 2014 Change % Change Management fee revenues \$ 77,612 \$ 73,936 \$ 3,676 5% Other services revenues 217,935 204,581 13,354 7% Resort management and other services revenues 295,547 278,517 17,030 6% Resort management and other services expenses (180,072) (177,138) (2,934) 2% Resort management and other services margin \$ 115,475 \$ 101,379 \$ 14,096 14% Resort management and other services margin percentage 39.1% 36.4% 2.7 pts

 The increase in resort management and other services revenues reflected \$4.0 million of higher ancillary revenues, \$3.7 million of higher management fees (net of \$1.1 million negative foreign exchange impact in our Europe segment), \$3.4 million of higher refurbishment management revenues earned from managing the refurbishment projects at our properties, \$2.4 million of higher resales commission and other revenues, \$2.1 million of additional annual club dues and other revenues earned in connection with the MVCD program due to the cumulative increase in owners enrolled in the program and \$1.7 million of higher settlement and lien fees due to an increase in the number of contracts closed and higher assessed lien fees, partially offset by \$0.3 million of lower other revenues.
 The increase in ancillary revenues included a \$6.9 million increase in ancillary revenues from food and beverage and golf offerings at our existing resorts, \$7.4 million of ancillary revenues at the operating property in Surfers Paradise, Australia acquired in the third quarter of 2015 and \$2.0 million of ancillary revenues at the operating property in San Diego, California acquired in the first quarter of 2015.
-These increases were partially offset by an \$8.9 million decline due to the disposition of certain assets during the prior year, as well a \$3.4 million decline from the changes in foreign exchange rates in our Europe segment.
+These increases were partially offset by an \$8.9 million decline due to the disposition of certain assets during the prior year, the closure of another ancillary operation during the prior year and outsourcing of the operation of a restaurant during the prior year, as well a \$3.4 million decline from the changes in foreign exchange rates in our Europe segment.

-The improvement in the resort management and other services margin reflected the changes in revenue, partially offset by \$2.9 million of higher expenses, including \$9.8 million of higher ancillary, customer service, settlement and MVCD program expenses related to the higher revenues from our existing resorts in 2015, \$6.1 million from the operation of the ancillary businesses at the operating property in Surfers Paradise, Australia, \$2.5 million of higher refurbishment management expenses incurred from managing the refurbishment projects at our properties, \$1.6 million from the operation of the ancillary businesses at the operating property in San Diego, California and \$1.0 million of higher other expenses, partially offset by \$14.4 million of ancillary expense savings from the dispositions, closure and outsourcing noted above and \$3.7 million from the changes in foreign exchange rates in our Europe segment.
+The improvement in the resort management and other services margin reflected the changes in revenue, partially offset by \$2.9 million of higher expenses, including \$9.8 million of higher ancillary, customer service, settlement and MVCD program expenses related to the higher revenues from our existing resorts in 2015, \$6.1 million from the operation of the ancillary businesses at the operating property in Surfers Paradise, Australia, \$2.5 million of higher refurbishment management expenses incurred from managing the refurbishment projects at our properties, \$1.6 million from the operation of the ancillary businesses at the operating property in Surfers paradise, Australia, \$2.5 million of the ancillary businesses at the operating property in San Diego, California and \$1.0 million of higher other expenses, partially offset by \$14.4 million of ancillary expense savings from the dispositions, closure and outsourcing noted above and \$3.7 million from the changes in foreign exchange rates in our Europe segment.